ibm-cloud-docs/vpc/about-contract.md

 # About the contract
 {: #about-contract_se}

+The {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for VPC is deprecated.
+As of 28 February 2026, you can't create new instances.
+Existing instances are supported until 20 February 2027.
+Any instances that still exist on that date will be deleted.
+You can redeploy your workloads by using [IBM Confidential Computing Container Runtime (formerly known as Hyper Protect Virtual Servers)](https://www.ibm.com/docs/en/hpvs) or [IBM Confidential Computing Container Runtime for Red Hat Virtualization Solutions (formerly known as Hyper Protect Container Runtime for Red Hat Virtualization Solutions)](https://www.ibm.com/docs/en/hpcr/1.1.x).
+For information about data migration, see the [Migration guide](/docs/vpc?topic=vpc-migration_guide).
+For more information, see the [Service deprecation announcement](/docs/vpc?topic=vpc-ichpcs_deprecated_anmt).
+{: deprecated}

 When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for VPC instance with the IBM Hyper Protect Container Runtime (HPCR) image, you must specify a contract as part of the **User Data** field.
 {: shortdesc}